 #1 What is Singaporean Savings Bonds?

 SSB, or known as the Singapore Savings Bonds were first introduced by the Government in the year 2015.
 The Singapore Government launched this bond to aid its people in a secure long-term saving engine.
 During its early years, it was only known as quite a conservative financing venture.
-Now, with some newly developed policies and alteration, it has become a better investment means with up to the mark returns.
+Now, with some newly developed policies and alterations, it has become a better investment means with up to the mark returns.

 #2 Get to Know About SSB